 Food and Drink at Down House

-Treat yourself to something to eat or drink in the Down House Tearoom, located in the kitchen where in the mid-19th century, all the Darwins' meals were prepared.
-If the sun is shining, why not sit out on the patio where the renowned scientist used to receive his famous 'water cures' from his butler Parslow?
-If the weather is bad, there is seating inside and overflow seating in the Butler's Pantry.
+Treat yourself to something to eat or drink in the Down House Tearoom, located in the kitchen where the Darwins' meals were prepared in the mid-19th century.
+If the sun’s shining, you can sit out on the patio where Charles once received his famous 'water cures' from Parslow the butler.
+There’s also seating inside the kitchen and in the Butler's Pantry.

 What We Offer

-Choose from our seasonal menu, which includes a soup of the day, a daily special and a selection of freshly made sandwiches made with free-range eggs, organic cheeses and salads from our own gardens when available.
-We also feature locally sourced items such as Kent dry honey-baked ham, plus the distinctive Kentish bread rolls known as huffkins.
+Our seasonal menu includes a homemade soup of the day, a daily special and a selection of freshly made sandwiches and toasties, and salads from our own gardens when available.

-For sweets, we offer an array of goodies - shortbread, brownies, flapjacks - and a gorgeous line-up of cakes: spiced ginger, apple, chocolate fudge and Victoria sponge.
-Or you can choose to have a traditional cream tea or, with the addition of sandwiches, afternoon tea.
+For sweets treats, we offer an array of goodies – shortbread, brownies, flapjacks – and a gorgeous line-up of cakes: spiced ginger, apple, chocolate fudge and Victoria sponge.
+You can also choose to have a traditional cream tea or, with the addition of sandwiches, afternoon tea.
 A special option is our Scotch fruit cake, made from one of Emma Darwin's very own recipes that she often asked her cook to bake.

 - Water provided to warm bottles